source-academy/frontend/public/externalLibs/sound/README.md

 -Prompt user to save their work before pressing play_safe().

 -play_safe() "remembers" and immediately plays back the input sound if no changes were made since last run, in order to save processing time.

+-Prompt user to run init_record if microphone abstractions are called.

 -Further improvement of discretize function by using workers or multi-threading.